Aloidendron barberae (Dyer) Klopper & Gideon F.Sm.

 Aloe barberae (basionym), Aloe bainesii, Aloe bainesii var. barberae, Aloe zeyheri

-Aloidendron barberae, formerly know as Aloe barberae, is a slow-growing tree up to 54 feet (18 m) tall.
+Aloidendron barberae, formerly know as Aloe barberae, is a slow-growing tree, up to 54 feet (18 m) tall, leaves are arranged in a dense rosette.
 The stem can reach up to 3 feet (90 cm) in diameter.
-The branching is forked or dichotomous and eventually forms a spreading, rounded crown.
-The leaves are arranged in a dense rosette.
-They are long, narrow, deeply channelled and curved.
+Leaves are long, narrow, deeply channeled and curved.
 The leaf surface is dark green with a toothed margin.
 The inflorescence is simple or divided into 3 side branches.
-The flowers are tubular, rose pink, green-tipped and appear in winter.
+Flowers are tubular, rose pink, green-tipped and appear in winter.

 How to Grow and Care

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
 As with all succulents, it is essential that Aloe is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.